-Analysing single modules of an automobile, interior and electronics (both 70 percent) receive the highest relevance for sustainability from the customer's point of view.
+Analysing single modules of an automobile, interior and electronics (both 70 percent) receive the highest relevance for sustainability from the volume brand customer's point of view.
 Power unit follows on rank three with 66 percent.
-Only 16 percent see no potential for sustainability in automobiles at all (see Figure 3).
-The result shows that interior is on the focus of customers regarding sustainability and manufacturers should pay more attention to this topic.
-The further questions now relate exclusively to the automotive interior.
+For premium brand customers interior is ranked only in the third place with 65 percent, dominated by power unit (76 percent) and electronics (72 percent) (see Figure 3).
+The result shows that interior is on the focus of both customer groups regarding sustainability and manufacturers should pay more attention to this topic.
+The following questions relate exclusively to the automotive interior.

 Fig. 3.
-Modules of an automobile with high relevance for sustainability (n = 254)
+Modules of an automobile with high relevance for sustainability

-A majority of 74 percent of all volume brand customers agree that the OEM should place more emphasis on the selection of sustainable and natural materials in the interior.
+A majority of 74 percent of all premium and volume brand customers agree that the OEM should place more emphasis on the selection of sustainable and natural materials in the interior.
 Only six percent reject it, which represents a clear message to the OEM and emphasizes the message from Figure 3.

 In order to control the customers' design perception of natural materials in the interior, a picture of an untreated door panel was shown to the participants (see Figure 4).
 The reaction to whether the test persons could imagine this in their automobile was very positive.
-76 percent of the respondents could imagine such a door, if properties as haptics, appearance and economy are retained.
-Only 15 percent of the respondents could not imagine such a door in a volume brand automobile.
+76 percent of all volume brand customers and 71 percent of all premium brand customers could imagine such a door, if properties as haptics, appearance and economy are retained.
+Only 15 percent (volume brand) resp. nine percent (premium brand) of the customers could not imagine such a door in an automobile.

 Fig. 4.
-Untreated door panel with natural materials (Source: Draxlmaier, 2018)
+Untreated door panel with natural materials

-Looking at additional aspects, needed to be fulfilled by sustainable and natural materials in the interior, safety and quality (each 93 percent) receive the highest percentages based on the statuses "very important" or at least "important", followed by smell (82 percent), comfort (81 percent), optics (77 percent) and haptic (72 percent).
-The lowest percentage receive individuality with only 28 percent (see Figure 5).
+Looking at additional aspects, needed to be fulfilled by sustainable and natural materials in the interior, quality and safety (each 93 percent for volume brand customers and 92 percent resp.
+88 percent for premium brand customers) receive the highest percentages based on the statuses "very important" or at least "important", followed by comfort (81 percent for volume brand customers and 83 percent for premium brand customers), smell (82 percent for volume brand customers and 81 percent for premium brand customers), optics (77 percent for volume brand customers) and 81 percent for premium brand customers) and haptic (72 percent for volume brand customers) and haptic (72 percent for volume brand customers and 79 percent for premium brand customers).
+The lowest percentage receive individuality for both customer groups with only 28 percent (volume brand customers) resp.
+39 percent (premium brand customers) (see Figure 5).
+With the exception of individuality, there are no significant differences between both customer groups.

 Fig. 5.
-Aspects need to be fulfilled by sustainable and natural materials in the interior (n = 254)
+Aspects need to be fulfilled by sustainable and natural materials in the interior